Shetty073/Shetty073/README.md

 ### Hi there 👋 I'm Ashish

 - 🌱 I’m currently working as a technical lead in a fintech organization in India.
+Golang and Python are my main stack alongside with some AWS services.
 - 👨‍💻 This github profile contains all the work that I do during my free time.
 While mostly are web applications, I also indulge myself into data scraping and analysis from time to time.
 - 📫 How to reach me: [Email](mailto:shetty073@gmail.com)